This has to be the least-fun-talk we could possibly talk about when it comes to financing and marketing your films.

 You can go anywhere for film stories, tech know-how, and YouTube how-to videos.
 Caleb Wojcik (DIY Video Guy) is one such site for all things DIY video and film, and if you haven't checked his blog out, you need to today.

 But you come here for financing and marketing your microbudget films.

 Because without those two (underrated) tools, your film will FAIL.

 I know; I'm living proof.
 I shot a microbudget feature film in the summer of 2013, and I didn't know a thing about marketing.

-When I started Church Films, I had big pie-in-the-sky aspirations and I still do.
+When I started full-time self-employment, I had big pie-in-the-sky aspirations and I still do.

 You need to have that big goal, and that's important.